Bartapapa/legend/docs/pages/gifts.md

 <details markdown="1">
 <summary><b>226.
 Automaton</b></summary>
 You're a robot.
 Gain a PURPOSE attribute (capitals not optional).
 Your PURPOSE score is always equal to the highest score between your 4 base attributes.
 State your PURPOSE, which is a 3-word directive (PROTECT-THIS-DUDE, FIND-THE-ARTEFACT, KILL-ALL-HUMANS, etc).
 Whenever you do an action related to your PURPOSE, you can roll +PURPOSE instead of any other attribute.
 State also what DOESN'T COMPUTE, which is a 1-word concept (Love, War, Taxes, etc).
-Whenever you're confronted to what DOESN'T COMPUTE, you can choose to either take 1 Wound or shut down for a minute to reboot.
+Whenever you're confronted to what DOESN'T COMPUTE, you can choose to either take 1 Wound or shut down for a minute to reboot - this only happens once per scene/encounter.

 Someone can reprogram you while you sleep by opening the back of your head case.
 Doing so, they state a new 3-word PURPOSE.
 You, however, choose what DOESN'T COMPUTE.
 </details>